In the Heights: Act 1

 As Usnavi closes up shop, he, Benny, Sonny, and Graffiti Pete discover that the bodega has sold a winning lottery ticket worth $96,000.
-The news gets out and the entire block begins to fantasize about what they would do if they won the small fortune ("96,000").
-As the excitement dies down, Abuela Claudia sits down to feed the birds and reminisces about her childhood in Cuba and her life in relative poverty, and the events that have led her to where she is today.
-With tears of gratitude, she reveals that she holds the winning lottery ticket, and thanks her years of patience and faith for bringing her this fortune ("Paciencia y Fe").
+The news gets out and the entire block begins to fantasize about what they would do if they had that much money ("96,000").
+After the excitement dissipates, Abuela Claudia sits down to feed the birds and reminisces about her childhood in Cuba and her life in relative poverty, and the events that have led her to where she is today.
+She reveals that she holds the winning lottery ticket, and expresses gratitude for her patience and faith ("Paciencia y Fe").

-Elsewhere, Nina finds solace in Benny, who takes her on a walk down the street corner and reminisces with her, reminding her of her childhood and her home.
+Benny comforts Nina by walking with her and discussing their memories of growing up in the neighborhood.
 Nina expresses her doubts about her own self-worth to Benny, but he reassures her that she is destined for greatness ("When You're Home").
-As they head to Nina's house for dinner, the local Piragua Guy continues his day selling piraguas through the intense heat and competing with Mister Softee ("Piragua").
+As they head to Nina's house for dinner, the local piragua merchant (referred to in the script as "Piragua Guy") pushes his food cart through the neighborhood, but all of his prospective customers would rather buy frozen treats from a nearby Mister Softee truck ("Piragua").

-Kevin and Camila host Nina, Benny, Usnavi, Vanessa, and Abuela Claudia for dinner where Kevin announces that he has sold the car service to pay for Nina's tuition.
+Kevin and Camila host Nina, Benny, Usnavi, Vanessa, and Abuela Claudia for dinner, where Kevin announces that he has sold the car service to pay for Nina's tuition.
 Nina and Camila are shocked.
-Benny, who had long dreamed of taking over the car service, is outraged and confronts Kevin over his decision.
-Kevin insists that Rosario's is a family business and that Benny will never be family; Benny subsequently leaves in a huff and Nina, refusing to accept the money, follows him out.
+Benny, who had been dreaming of eventually managing the car service, is outraged and confronts Kevin over his decision.
+Kevin insists that Rosario's is a family business, and he does not consider Benny to be part of his family.
+Benny is furious and abruptly leaves.
+Nina, refusing to accept Kevin's money, follows Benny.

-Usnavi soon arrives at a local club for his date with Vanessa, but is overly nervous and aloof, leading Vanessa to dance with other guys to make him jealous; Usnavi soon finds his own dance partner and tries to make Vanessa jealous in turn.
-Nina follows Benny to the club to apologize for her father's decision but Benny, already drunk, angrily brushes her off.
+Usnavi soon arrives at a local nightclub for his date with Vanessa, but is overly nervous and aloof.
+Vanessa begins dancing with other men, aiming to make Usnavi jealous.
+In response, Usnavi dances with another woman as an attempt to make Vanessa jealous.
+Nina follows Benny to the club to apologize for Kevin's decision.
+Benny, already drunk, angrily brushes her off.
 Tensions rise in the club as the two couples cope with their own jealousy, culminating in Benny punching a man dancing with Nina, causing a fight to break out ("The Club").
 Suddenly, the power goes out throughout the city as a result of the intense heat and humidity.
 The neighborhood descends into chaos as Usnavi and Vanessa, as well as Benny and Nina, desperately try to find their way back to one another.
 Sonny and Graffiti Pete, fearing looters, set off fireworks to distract potential robbers as well as to light everyone else's way home.
-Usnavi reunites with Abuela Claudia, who shows him her lottery winnings.
+Usnavi reunites with Abuela Claudia, who reveals her lottery ticket to him.
 Benny and Nina find each other amid the chaos, and despite initially arguing, they finally kiss ("Blackout").